maneatingape/rsvp/.github/pull_request_template.md

 **Please check the PR fulfills these basic requirements**

-- [ ] PR has merged or rebased most recent commits from upstream repo .
+- [ ] PR has merged or rebased most recent commits from upstream repo
-- [ ] The commit messages are descriptive, helpful and informative.
+- [ ] The commit messages are descriptive, helpful and informative
-- [ ] The code follows the code style of this project.
+- [ ] The code follows the code style of this project
 - [ ] README has been updated (for features)

 **What kind of change does this PR introduce?**